ikunetwork/WhitePaper/README.md

 **Liquidity**

-Bio R&D markets remain non-liquid, silo'd and permissioned.<sup>[31](#f31)</sup> Sadly, pharma companies carry significant non-R&D “baggage," where non-R&D spend has outpaced R&D for the last 20 years.<sup>[32](#f32)</sup> IKU's output yields preclinical and clinical research data sets, open to any interested party globally, building the the basis for two related asset classes - \(i\) the IKU Network Token `IKU` and \(ii), Research Specific Token `RST[x]`.
-The `RST[x]` enables the licensing of a specific data set as described below.
+Bio R&D markets remain non-liquid, silo'd and permissioned.<sup>[31](#f31)</sup> Sadly, pharma companies carry significant non-R&D “baggage," where non-R&D spend has outpaced R&D for the last 20 years.<sup>[32](#f32)</sup> IKU's output yields preclinical and clinical research data sets, open to any interested party globally, building the the basis for two related asset classes - \(i\) the IKU Network Token `IKU` and \(ii), Research Specific Token `RST[x]`. `IKU` is the bandwidth that powers then nNetwork and `RST[x]` enables the licensing of a specific data set as described below.
 Both `IKU` and `RST[x]` collapse value and information into one, facilitating the liquid exchange of R&D.

 ### IKU Scales

-The IKU architecture can scale in capital, time and approval probability compared to the current industry model which is costly in capital and time with high rates of failure as we explained above.
+The IKU architecture can scale in capital, time and scientific probability compared to the current industry model which is costly in capital and time with high rates of failure as we explained above.
 Figure F summarizes how IKU makes this possible this for better context:

 **Figure F: IKU Scales at Low Cost**